Turkish Airlines Flight 301: 1990 claims

 On 18 May 1990, Milliyet newspaper, based on the admissions made by Güley in his book Kendini Yaşamak: Anılar, reported that the cause of the accident was due to the pilots being drunk.
 Güley wrote that the autopsy revealed that both the captain and the flight engineer had alcohol in their blood.
 He stated that he kept the secret with Ecevit to not "lose the trust of the people", as an accident like this "would've left a black mark that Turkish Airlines wouldn't have been able to clear for years."
 Güley additionally stated that the emergency services at the airport were insufficient, which led to more deaths.
 The confession caused the topic of the crash to be taken to the Grand National Assembly of Turkey, where Minister of Transport Cengiz Tuncer revealed the state archives related to the crash.
-The documents confirmed that captain Günaydın had 242mg/kg of alcohol in his blood while flight engineer Parlakbilek had 26mg/kg.
+The documents confirmed that captain Günaydın had 242 mg/kg of alcohol in his blood while flight engineer Parlakbilek had 26 mg/kg.
 According to the documents, alcohol consumption by the pilots was not associated with the cause of the crash.